Close Menu

 Why even bother with Vaseline at all?

-That really is a fabulous question.
 Other than Vaseline making its mark year after year, after year for over 150 years.
 It is safe to say that Vaseline is also an inexpensive moisturiser and makeup remover overall.
+Petroleum jelly has also been shown in studies to reduce moisture loss by over 98% when applied to skin.
+In other words, we should not use the term moisturiser loosely, as it really seals the deal.

-Of course, we highly recommend that before you add Vaseline to your makeup-removing regime to always consult with a qualified skincare specialist.
-They will be able to guide you in the right direction.
+Of course, we highly recommend that before you add Vaseline to your makeup-removing regime, to always consult with a qualified skincare specialist first.
+They will be able to guide you in the right direction and establish whether or not Vaseline is suitable for your skin and skincare goals.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr